PrintsFine Art Print info

 Papers for Loose Fine Art Prints and Posters

 A “Fine Art Print” is a term used to describe an extremely high quality inkjet print.
 Printed using archival quality inks onto acid free fine art paper.
 It is the acid content in many papers that makes them turn yellow and crack over time.

-There’s a choice of two papers – matt or semi gloss.
+There’s a choice of three papers – Pearl (semi gloss).
 Both are acid free for long lasting colour.

 Framed PrintsMaterials and Print info

 Printed using the highest quality large format roll printer, using archival ink (UltraChrome K3) and archival heavy weight matt fine art paper.
 With lightfastness ratings of up to 108 years for colour and over 200 years for black and white.